Before reading any further pleasedo

 studio or agent that wants to see you succeed will give you

 copies of your recordings.
-Beware of those that do not.
 Also

 a copy of the work you've done due to the client's confidentiality

 when you're on vacation or off for any reason.
-It's always

 Make sure that all your voice over